firepiratex/sc1015/README.md

 # About

-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on cardiovascular disease.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on heart disease.

 # Contributors